paulh1am/paulh1am.github.io/_projects/Fanfair.md

 The app was completed, tested and approved on the app store on a tight timeline to fit with Fanfair’s rollout schedule and the development team did a great job to make that deadline.
+One of the most exciting things about this project was watching the first round of users onboarding as soon as the product went live.
-Having the app in the hands of users is an exciting time so it was hard to hand this project off after the beta went live.
+Having the app in the hands of users is an exciting time but due to the nature of our partnership we did hand this project over after the app went live.

+Fanfair was able to use this product to move to the next phase of their rollout- validating their value proposition, fundraising and building partnerships in the music industry.

 Some important lessons from this project: